Kanon14/e-waste-classification-capstone/README.md

 - `About Me:` Details about the developer's background and motivation.
 - `Global E-Waste Problem:` Insights into the environmental impacts of e-waste.
 - `E-Waste Dataset:` Dataset details, distribution, and download link.
-- `E-Waste Detection Application:` Real-time object detection with images and live video feeds.
+- `E-Waste Detection Application:` A comprehensive real-time object detection platform featuring MLOps integration.
+It includes static image upload for detection, live video feeds through webcam and IP cameras, and supports model retraining.
+Users must run the training feature first to generate the updated model for accurate detections.
 - `Chatbot:` AI-powered assistant to answer questions and guide users.

 ## Future Enhancements